WallarooLabs/wally/book/python/api.md

 `state_class` must be a [State](#state).

 `state_name` must be a str. `state_name` is the name of the state object that we will run computations against.
 You can share the object across pipelines by using the same name.
-Using different names for different objects, keeps them separate and in this way, acts as a sort of namespace.
+Using different names for different objects, keeps them separate and, in this way, acts as a sort of namespace.

 ##### `to_state_partition(computation, state, state_partition_name, partition_function, partition_keys)`